 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Computer-aided Design & Engineering.
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Computer-aided Design & Engineering category, 20-sim has a market share of about 0.1%.
 Other major and competing products in this category include:

 20-sim is a modeling and simulation program for mechatronic systems.
 With 20-sim you can enter model graphically, similar to drawing an engineering scheme.

-Looking at 20-sim customers by industry, we find that Higher Education (25%) and Telecommunications (9%) are the largest segments.
+Looking at 20-sim customers by industry, we find that Higher Education (42%), Research (10%) and Information Technology and Services (7%) are the largest segments.

-25% of 20-sim customers are in United States, 16% are in Netherlands, 9% are in France, 7% are in United Kingdom and 7% are in India.
+26% of 20-sim customers are in Netherlands, 20% are in United States, 13% are in France and 7% are in United Kingdom.

 Of all the customers that are using 20-sim, a majority (63%) are large (>1000 employees), 11% are small (<50 employees) and 7% are medium-sized.

 Of all the customers that are using 20-sim, a majority (57%) are large (>$1000M), 11% are small (<$50M) and 0% are medium-sized.